kubernetes/enhancements/keps/sig-scheduling/5836-scheduler-preemption-for-ippr/README.md

 workload.
 In these cases, the preempted workload would always be lower priority than the pod that is being resized, so we consider this working as intended.

 #### Race between a Deferred resize and a new higher-priority pod

 From the scheduler's view, once the spec is updated, the resources are already reserved.
 It doesn't matter from the scheduler perspective whether the resize has been actuated by the Kubelet yet.

 This means that if a new, higher-priority pod comes in and the only way to fit it is by taking the space the Deferred pod is trying to grow into, the standard preemption logic applies.
 This might mean the resizing pod itself gets evicted if it’s the best victim candidate.
 While we would rather not kill pods unnecessarily, this behavior is consistent with the rest of the scheduler's logic.

+#### Shifting Preemption Victims during Scheduler Restart

+If a `Deferred` resize was mid-preemption when the scheduler crashed or restarted, the new scheduler instance might select a different victim pod than the original instance did.
+This can happen due to:

+*   Changes in cluster state (new pods, node updates) during the scheduler's downtime.
+*   Non-deterministic tie-breaking when multiple low-priority pods satisfy the resource requirement equally well.

+In specific edge cases, this leads to redundant preemption.
+"Victim A" (targeted by the first scheduler) and "Victim B" (targeted by the second scheduler) may both be terminated to satisfy a single resize request.

+Mitigations:
+*   **Idempotency:** The `Delete` API is idempotent.
+If the scheduler picks the same victim upon restart, the API server simply acknowledges the request without further disruption.
+*   **Acceptable Waste:** In the Kubernetes priority model, ensuring the success of a higher-priority workload (the resizing pod) justifies the potential loss of multiple lower-priority victims during a rare control-plane failure.

 ## Design Details